 Not Sold On Leesa?
 Other Options to Explore… 🤔

 Don’t think a Leesa bed will be the right fit for you?
-Here are a few other mattress companies we like in this space of better, more sustainable business.
+Here’s a few other mattress companies we like in this space of better, more sustainable business.

 Avocado Green Mattress has emerged as one of the leaders in non-toxic organic mattresses.
 They’ve likewise made serious commitments to running their business in a better, more responsible fashion as a 1% for the Planet member (like us!), a Certified Climate Neutral business (like we are becoming!), and a soon-to-be certified B Corporation.

 Their mattresses start at a little higher price point, right under $1000.

 Savvy Rest, a Certified B Corporation, offers organic custom mattresses and bedding, with their flagship “Serenity” mattress starting at $1600.

-Savvy Rest donates pillows and plants trees with purchases and can customize the firmness of their top 3-inch latex layer to your preference.
+Savvy Rest donates pillows and plants trees with purchases and can customize the firmness level of their top 3 inch latex layer to your preference.

 Flobeds, another Certified B Corporation, as well makes latex topped mattresses (like Savvy Rest), with extensive customization options and prices starting around $1200.

 They are a family-owned and operated business, started in 1971!

 Of course, there are far more notable competitors to Leesa, especially in the relatively emerging bed-in-a-box industry—Casper, Purple, or Tuft & Needle for example.

 But, we want to make sure and provide you with other options of companies who have made clear, explicit commitments to sustainable and socially responsible business practices